ajimatahari/ecommerce-laravel/readme.md

 - Cart system
 - Ordering system (use cart items)
-- Use stripe.js for single payments/charge (did not implement subscriptions)
+- Stripe.js integration for single payments/charges (did not implement subscriptions)
 - Users management
 - Products management
 - Product reviews (added by customers and pending approval from the admin before being display on the product page)